Building A Better Folding Trailer Tongue

 To make things align, the bolts are in place, and tight, through the steel tubes to hold things all together for welding.

 Also, a thin piece of sheet metal inserts at the joint prior to clamping.
 That acts as: 1) a shield to keep weld from going over the boundary; and 2) as a stop to be sure all the parts meet at the same plane.
 You can see the sheet metal in the clamping photo if you look carefully.
-It’s also in the video below.
+It is also in the video below.

 Finalizing The Folding Trailer Tongue Build